KBNLresearch/isolyzer/readme.md

 ## About
 *verifyISOSize* verifies if the file size of a CD-ROM ISO 9660 image is consistent with the information in its Volume Descriptors.
 This can be useful for detecting incomplete (e.g. truncated) ISO images.

 Unfinished work in progress!
-UDF file systems not (yet supported).
+UDF file systems not (yet) supported.

 ## Structure of ISO 9660 image